Bonus: Invoice process optimizer blueprint

 In this case, the vendor has invoiced more than what is on the purchase order.

-The next step is to figure out what should happen if there is an exception.
+The next step is determining what should happen if there is an exception.
 That is the topic of the next section.

-Once the system identifies an exception in the 3-way matching process, we need to automate the entire invoice approval process so that the exceptions can get routed to the appropriate person.
+Once the system identifies an exception in the 3-way matching process, we need to automate the invoice approval process so that the exceptions can be routed to the appropriate person.

-With a manual approach, you would send emails to different stakeholders or walk to someone’s desk.
+With a manual approach, you would email different stakeholders or walk to someone’s desk.
 AP clerk might send the review email to the wrong person.
 This causes avoidable approval delays.

 That approach is not scalable in this remote work environment.

-Here is how to invoice approval software automates the invoice approval workflow.
+Here is how invoice approval software automates the invoice approval workflow.

 A paperless invoice approval system should be able to route the invoice for review and approval automatically.
 In most cases, you can reconfigure the current workflow in the tool.